 How to Optimize Your App Keyword Strategy for App Store Search

 Keywords are the most important factor for a successful App Store Optimization strategy.
 But what is keyword optimization?
-Does it mean stuffing of keywords in your title, description etc?
+Does it mean stuffing keywords in your title, description, etc?
 No, absolutely not.
 Keyword Optimization means strategically (& iteratively) finding the right keywords and then using them in a way that gets your app maximum exposure.

 Keyword Optimization includes the act of researching, analyzing, and selecting keywords in order to drive potential customers to your app.
 App stores intend for users to easily find and download desired apps based on search queries or simple browsing.
 So, if you write your app store metadata in a way, not only users but the app store algorithm likes it, you are already on the winning path.